systems-development-group/OutpostAnywhere_UserDocs/README.md

 1. Test the 64-bit ODBC To RPS using the ODBC Data Source Administrator (64-bit).
 See above prerequisites if you need more info about configuring this connection.

-2. Verify that user can read and modify RPS images and directories.
+2. Verify that user can read and modify RPS images and directories via a mapped drive.
+For info on creating a mapped drive, see the script [here](./PrerequisiteHelpers/MapRpsImagePath.ps1)

 3. Install desktop app by running ./AppInstallers/DesktopAppInstaller/setup.exe on the PC
     <br>(This step may require administrative privileges)